yoanngern/gc_2018/wp-content/plugins/wp-retina-2x-pro/readme.txt

 Contributors: TigrouMeow
 Tags: retina, images, image, responsive, lazysizes, lazy, attachment, media, files, iphone, ipad, high-dpi Requires at least: 3.5
-Tested up to: 4.9
+Tested up to: 4.9.7
-Stable tag: 5.2.8
+Stable tag: 5.4.0

 Make your website look beautiful and crisp on modern displays by creating and displaying retina images.

 == Description ==

 Make your website look beautiful and crisp on modern displays by creating and displaying retina images.
-More information and tutorial available one https://meowapps.com/wp-retina-2x/.
+More information and tutorial available one https://meowapps.com/plugin/wp-retina-2x/.

 == Changelog ==

+= 5.4.0 =
+* Add: Direct upload of Retina for Full-Size.

+= 5.2.9 =
+* Add: New option to Regenerate Thumbnails.
+* Fix: Tiny CSS fix, and update fix.

 = 5.2.8 =
 * Fix: Security update.